About Wondering Steps

 Who am I?

 However, things are looking up.
-My younger son has reached adulthood and is a wonderful, thoughtful young man.
+My younger child has reached adulthood and is a wonderful, thoughtful young person.
 I have figured out at least some of the struggles I’ve been having with my physical and mental health over the years (an early perimenopause, after the death of my son; ADHD; probably being autistic) and am trying to find ways to deal with them.
-I have been in a long distance relationship for the last three years with an incredibly kind (much younger!1) man from East Tennessee.
+I have been in a long distance relationship for the last four years with an incredibly kind (much younger!1) man from East Tennessee.
 Stay posted for all the trials and tribulations of us trying to close the physical distance between us!

 After a long period of caring duties and struggles with my health I am returning to the writing and editing career that I decided long ago would never be possible.